hariprakashdhoddubasker/NatureBox/README.md

 - A local database system (SQL Server Express or SQLite) may be needed if the app stores data locally.

 ### 2. Source Code
-- Clone or download the [NatureBox](https://github.com/hariprakashdhoddubasker/NatureBox) repository from GitHub.
+- Clone or download the [NutriClubManager](https://github.com/hariprakashdhoddubasker/NutriClubManager) repository from GitHub.
-- Locate the `NatureBox` folder which contains the Visual Studio solution (`.sln`) and related project files.
+- Locate the `NutriClubManager` folder which contains the Visual Studio solution (`.sln`) and related project files.

 ### 3. Database Configuration
 - Update the connection string in the configuration file (e.g., `app.config`) to point to your SQL instance.